machinestat/Book_Notes/README.md

-I record some notes and problems here for practising and reference.
+In this repository I will put my study notes and solved problems from some text books.